stanfordjournalism/stanford-progj-2020/docs/python/remote_files.md

 Acquiring files from government agencies and other data sources on the Web is crucial to data journalism.

 The Python language and ecosystem offer numerous libraries for working with remote resources.
-In this course, we'll focus on the [requests][], a third-party library that has become a go-to resource because of its ease of use and flexibility. [requests][] can handle a variety of scenarios, from simple downloads of public files to working with authentication-based APIs such as Twitter.
+In this course, we'll focus on [requests][], a third-party library that is a go-to resource because of its ease of use and flexibility. [requests][] can handle a variety of scenarios, from simple downloads of data files to working with authentication-based APIs such as Twitter.

 [requests]: https://2.python-requests.org/en/master/